pumbaa666/KaamelottBot/README.md

 Hosting your own Server
 ---
-You can host the server on your own machine and not depending on pumbaa.ch
+You can host the server on your own machine and not depending on Pumbaa.

 Server Requirements
 ---